"And now came

 There came the last stout gathering of the

 defenders, before the Square of the Palace of Turgon.
 And there were

-many wounded, and Tuor was weary, both for the labors of the night and the
+many wounded, and Tuor was weary, both for the labors of the

 weight of Ecthelion who was in a deadly swoon.
 Even

 he led the battalion in by the Road of Arches, there came a great